Cripple Creek Colorado

 This handsome, three story 1896 brick building was built to house commercial enterprises, starting with the fancy brickwork, and display windows.
 The building features rock-faced corner stones, a recessed center entryway, and fabulous, decorative molding.

-Maggie’s also offers party and meeting rooms for various special occasions and events, for up to forty people.
+Maggie’s also offers party and meeting rooms for special occasions and events, for up to forty people.

 HISTORY

 Nevada Gold & Casinos came to town and bought the Fairley Brothers and Lampman building, renovated and restored the first floor, and opened a limited gambling casino, which also resulted in an earning boost from Maggie’s Restaurant.
-Some of the old rooms on the 2nd floor were renovated, offering convenient lodging for the high rollers, making it easier for patrons to enjoy the gaming just downstairs.
+Some of the old rooms on the second floor were renovated, offering convenient lodging for the high rollers, making it easier for patrons to enjoy the gaming just downstairs.

 Other interests in Cripple Creek also opened casinos in their hotels and buildings, providing quite a choice for folks willing to try lady luck.
 When we visited the town in 2010, the economy had taken out the weaker gaming joints, leaving only the stronger ones, such as Wild Horse Casino, Colorado Grande Casino, Century Casino and Bronco Billy’s Casino.